Abreu Advogados

 This is a Constitutional right.
 Trade unions are principally responsible for organising official strike action.
 Employees may also organise a strike provided that majority of the employees are not trade union members, the meeting is convened by 20% or 200 workers and the majority participate in the voting and the strike is approved also by the majority following a secret ballot.
 If the majority of employees are trade union members, then it is the union that should organise the strike and any strike organised by employees would be held to be unlawful.

-Prior to taking strike action the entity that decided it must give the employer or employers’ association at least 5 working days’ notice and such notice must also be given to the Labour Ministry or published through the media.
+Prior to taking strike action the entity that decided it must give the employer or employers’ association at least five (5) working days’ notice and such notice must also be given to the Labour Ministry or published through the media.
 Where strike action may impact on public services, at least 10 working days’ notice must be given.

 Employees On Strike